How Artificial Intelligence is Breaking the Language Barrier

 Key challenges of AI-driven language translation

-Researchers from Google spoke candidly about some of these limitations in an interview with Wired Magazine.
+In an interview with Wired Magazine, Google researchers spoke candidly about some of these limitations.
 In particular, they pointed out that simply upscaling the neural net and adding more data doesn’t necessarily mean it can replicate human abilities.

 In the same article, NYU professor Gary Marcus described deep learning as “greedy, brittle, opaque, and shallow.”
-The ‘greed’ part of his statement refers to how neural nets demand enormous sets of training data.
+The ‘greed’ part of his statement refers to how neural nets demand enormous training data sets.

-Sourcing, gathering and cleaning all that data is a significant challenge in itself, but it’s necessary.
-Better quality data leads to better quality translation models, essential to deliver accurate results for the end user.
+Sourcing, gathering, and cleaning all that data is a significant challenge in itself, but it’s necessary.
+Better-quality data leads to better-quality translation models, which are essential for delivering accurate results for the end user.

 Another issue with AI-driven translation is the still unavoidable need to augment machine translation, at least to some extent, with human input.
 This situation has only begun to change recently, with the human touch often necessary to achieve sufficient levels of accuracy.